About the Blog

-Moving North Carolina: The Documentary and Moving North Carolina: The Blog both tell the same story: How the evolution of transportation in North Carolina shaped our state.
+Moving North Carolina: The Documentary and Moving North Carolina: The Blog both tell the same tale: How the evolution of transportation in North Carolina shaped our state.
 Both cover a gamut of transportation modes from from ancient trading paths to modern superhighways.
 And both go beyond the mechanics of evolving mobility to illuminate the very human elements of the story.
-In that sense, they complement each other, but…
+In that sense, they tell the same story, but…

 While the blog and the documentary tell the same story, they are very different experiences.

 The public television documentary takes you for an entertaining ride on which you simply sit back and enjoy the scenery as 300 years of history fly by.
 The blog, on the other hand, puts you in the driver’s seat.
 It lets you explore the terrain on your own.
 Wander down the trail of any topic you find intriguing.
 Move at your own pace.
 And linger for a closer look wherever you wish.

 Unlike the linear, chronological arc of the documentary, the blog will be a collection of seemingly random vignettes.
 Articles will hopscotch through our history with no predictable sequence of time frame, geography, or topic.
 You might think of the blog as a mosaic.
 Each blog post will be one discrete tile that allows the reader to savor the details of a historic scene, an event, or a human experience.
 But as the self-contained tiles accumulate over the coming weeks, collectively they will begin to coalesce into a colorful mural that depicts a panoramic view of the vital role of transportation in North Carolina history.

 The blog will offer more archival images and more time to savor them.